chhetripushpa/sqlalchemy-challenge.-/README.md

 Generate a line plot using Matplotlib to visualize daily precipitation levels over the last year of available data.

 Create a histogram to show the distribution of temperature observations.

+## Result Analysis

+The most commonly recorded temperatures ranged between 73°F and 78°F, indicating a consistently warm climate ideal for vacationing.
+While most days experienced low rainfall (under 1 inch), there were several significant spikes, with some days reaching over 6 inches (max 6.7).
+These occasional heavy rain events indicate variability in precipitation despite the overall trend of mild daily rainfall with 75% chance with 0.13 inch.